1854books/the1854project/README.md

 ## Contributors

-**Kalpit Parikh** is an independent researcher in New Jersey specializing in history of Colonial Indology.[^4]
+**Kalpit Parikh** is an independent researcher in New Jersey whose work focuses on history of Colonial Indology.[^4]

 ## Credits